Python-for-geo-people/Lesson-1-Course-Environment/README.md

 ## Computer Instance

-Computer instance is basically a Linux Ubuntu computer (tailored for this course) that you can use in a similar manner as you would use your own computer.
+Computer instance is basically a **temporary** Linux Ubuntu computer (tailored for this course) that you can use in a similar manner as you would use your own computer.
 The difference is that the computer is located in the 'cloud' i.e. it is physically located and run in somewhere else (basically on the servers of [CSC Finland](https://www.csc.fi/home)) and you use it remotely from any computer with an internet connection.

 ## Git + GitHub